This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Source and Classification of Sand”.

 6. Sand is a fine grained component in soil.

 Explanation: Sand size lies in the range 4.75 mm to 75 microns.
-A fine grained component of a soil has size less than 75 microns.
+A fine grained component of a soil has a size less than 75 microns.

 7. How many classifications are there for sand based on the grain size distribution?